When searching for growth plans for real estate agents, you usually find lists of different marketing methods.

 Which would mean a monthly ad spend of $2,083.

-In the end and in the context of paid digital advertising, it comes down to whether you can also increase aggressively your marketing budget to be able to reach your yearly goals within three months.
+In paid digital advertising, it comes down to whether you can also aggressively increase your marketing budget to reach your yearly goals within three months.

 But that’s not all.

-By just crunching the marketing numbers, we now completely ignored the operational aspect of a (real estate) business.
+By just crunching the marketing numbers, we now completely ignore the operational aspect of a (real estate) business.

 You would also have to be prepared to handle more transactions in a shorter amount of time.

-This would usually mean to delegate more or hire more staff, which would likely reduce your profit per transaction, which in turn would also mean having to increase the number of transactions not in a linear way as we did in the example above.
+This would likely reduce your profit per transaction, which in turn would also mean having to increase the number of transactions not in a linear way as we did in the example above.

 How to Grow as a Real Estate Agent On a Budget

-A whole different can of worms would be if you didn’t have the above budget for ad spending and would need to do it on a small or almost empty wallet (e.g. $100 budget per month).
+A different can of worms would be if you didn’t have the above budget for ad spending and would need to do it on a small or almost empty wallet (e.g., $100 budget per month).

 If you would still want to use the paid advertising method, testing could not take just one month but between 6-12 months or even longer.

-Since you probably have more time at hand in this situation, the content marketing method with an intelligent search analysis approach to produce the right content could be a viable route.
+Since you probably have more time in this situation, the content marketing method with an intelligent search analysis approach to produce the right content could be a viable route.